 I present numerous claims of ineffective assistance of counsel and denial of due process.
-These claims were either procedurally defaulted on post-conviction and/or heard on the merits by the court of appeal.
-The "pertinent judgment" in this 1985 Initial Application for PCR was not made final until February 11, 2019, by PER CURIAM order of the Louisiana Supreme Court, which dismissed my Initial 1985Application under LA.
+These claims were either procedurally defaulted on post-conviction and/or heard on the merits by the state court of appeal.
+The "pertinent judgment" in this 1985 Initial Application for PCR was not made final until February 11, 2019, by PER CURIAM order of the Louisiana Supreme Court (Exhibit-C), which dismissed my Initial 1985Application under LA.
 C.Cr.P. art.
 930.8 (B).
-Therefore, this instant habeas petition is timely and not successive according to 28 USC 2244 (d)(1)(A) and (2), see Rodriguez v.
+Therefore, this instant habeas petition is timely and not successive according to 28 USC 2244 (a)but proper pursuant to (2), see Rodriguez v.
 Thaler, 664 F.3d 952, 954 (5th Cir.
 2011) (limitation tolled during pendency of state habeas petition).
 See also, e.g., Mark v.
-Thaler, 646 F.3d 191, 191 (5th Cir.
+Thaler, 646 F. 3d 191, 191 (5th Cir.
 2011) (year runs when period in which petitioner could have sought further direct review in state court expires).

-The granting of the 2015 and 2017 Writs for Supervisory Review were not out of time petitions for discretionary review, but arose out of the "Direct Appeal" process of "Initial Review Post-Conviction Proceeding" of the state judicial system, and therefore tolled of the AEDPA's limitations period under 28 USC 2244 (d)(1) and (2) and 2244(d)(1)(B).
+The granting of the 2015 and 2017 Writs for Supervisory Review were not out of time petitions for discretionary review in the meaning of La.
+C. CR.
+P. ART 930.8 (A), but arose out of the "Direct Appeal" process of "Initial Review Post-Conviction Proceeding" of the state judicial system, and therefore tolled of the AEDPA's limitations period under 28 USC 2244 (d) (a).

-Even if this court does not agree that the appellate clock is reset in this case, the one-year AEDPA limitation was tolled on the date I filed the Initial Review Post-Conviction proceeding, March 27, 1985.
-From the date of October 5, 1984, when the Louisiana Supreme Court denied

-Writs, to the date of March 27, 1985, when I filed my Initial Review Post-Conviction

-Application, is 173 days.
-Considering the time lapse since the date this case became Final on

-February 11, 2019, until the filing date of this habeas petition is \\\\ days under the Prison
+Even if this court does not agree that the appellate clock is reset in this case, the one-year AEDPA limitation was tolled on the date I filed the Initial Review Post-Conviction proceeding, on March 27, 1985.
+From the date of October 5, 1984, when the Louisiana Supreme Court denied direct appeal certiorari, to the date of March 27, 1985 is 173 days.
+Considering the time lapse since the date this case became Final on February 11, 2019, until the filing date of this habeas petition is days under the Prison Mailbox Rule.

-Mailbox Rule.